jotapapel/simple-lua-class/README.md

 ```
 ### Adding variables to the class
 #### Static variables
-Static variables are added to the class and are not passed directly onto the objects created from that class, they are instead accessed by calling the objects class first.
+Static variables are added to the class and are not passed directly to objects created from that class, they are instead accessed by calling the objects *class* variable first.
 ```Lua
 local Dog = class{sound = "bark!"}
 Dog:implement({breed = "Labrador"}, true)